 The PMC-80

-The PMC-80 was probably the most successful of the TRS-80 Model I clones sold in the United States.
-It was the creation of EACA International Limited, a Hong Kong manufacturing company.
-Their Model I-compatible computer was sold around the world by different distributors using different names.
+The PMC-80 was the North American version of a TRS-80 Model I clone that was created by EACA International Limited, a Hong Kong manufacturing company.
+Their Model I compatible computer was sold around the world by different distributors using different names.
 In Australia and New Zealand, it was the System 80.
 In Europe, it was the Video Genie.
 In the United States and Canada, it was the PMC-80, distributed by Personal Micro Computers.

-Originally priced at $645 with a 30-day money back guarantee, the PMC-80 was supposedly available only through mail order, although their advertisements stated “Sold through computer stores”.
-It was nearly 100% compatible with Model I software, in part because the ROMs were nearly identical.
+Introduced in late 1980, the PMC-80 was originally priced at $645 with a 30-day money back guarantee.
+It was supposedly available only through mail order, but the Personal Micro Computers advertisements also stated “Sold through computer stores.”
+The PMC-80 was nearly 100% compatible with Model I software, in part because the ROMs were nearly identical.
 Some of the differences between the PMC-80 and the Model I included:

 • The PMC-80 had a built-in cassette recorder.